ragumagu/keyboard_changes/README.md

 ```
 Now change the xkbcomp lines in the scripts to include the new newLayoutFile.
 The transition to xkb is necessary because xmodmap is depreciated.
+Note that the change to xkbcomp causes a set of warnings to be displayed.
+These warnings are non-critical, and do not interfere in the working of these scripts.
+The warnings are raised for undefined and obscure keycodes which are not necessary.